-In the last 10 years the number and importance of non-executive directors (or ‘NEDs’) in UK companies has grown significantly.
+In recent years the number and importance of non-executive directors (or ‘NEDs’) in UK companies has grown significantly.
 While the focus for discussion of non-executive directors is often on listed companies, their value within private companies – and even smaller private companies – is increasingly recognised.
-We focus here mainly on the contribution that non-executive directors can make to those private companies, helping to scrutinise the performance of the business and giving strategic advice and support to the executive directors.
+We focus here mainly on the contribution that non-executive directors can make to those private companies.
+This generally involves helping to scrutinise the performance of the business and giving strategic advice and support to the executive directors.

 A non-executive director is a full member of the company’s board of directors and responsible as part of the board for the success of the company.
 In contrast to executive directors, however, they do not have executive responsibilities within the company and are not an employee of it.

 There is no distinction in law between executive directors and non-executive directors.
-In fact, the Companies Act 2006 simply defines a director as any person occupying the position of director, whatever name they are called.
+In fact, the Companies Act 2006 simply defines a director as any person occupying the position of director, by whatever name called.

 Because of this, the same duties, responsibilities and indeed potential liabilities apply equally to executive and non-executive directors.